 RangeOfSounds.com is reader-supported.
 We may earn a small commission through products purchased using links on this page.

 Mixing and mastering a Trap song can be exceptionally different from other genres.
-It requires greater attention to details in some areas and knowing what parts of the song to focus on.
+It requires greater attention to detail in some areas and knowing what parts of the song to focus on.
 We’re here to show you what those areas are and what to specifically look for, and tweak, in your tracks.

 Important Aspects Of Mixing Trap

 In most tracks, you would coordinate the low end in mixing, meaning that you make sure the bass and kick complement each other.
-That’s not the case when it comes to this trap; instead, you want the bass to be the kick.
+That’s not the case when it comes to this trap; instead, you want the bass to be the kick…hard.